ganeti/ganeti/man/gnt-instance.rst

 the instance, you can prevent the default of one NIC with the ``--no-nics`` option.

-The ``-o`` options specifies the operating system to be installed.
+The ``-o (--os-type)`` option specifies the operating system to be installed.
 The available operating systems can be listed with **gnt-os list**.
 Passing ``--no-install`` will however skip the OS installation, allowing a manual import if so desired.
 Note that the no-installation mode will automatically disable the start-up of the instance (without an OS, it most likely won't be able to start-up successfully).

-The ``-B`` option specifies the backend parameters for the instance.
+The ``-B (--backend-parameters)`` option specifies the backend parameters for the instance.
 If no such parameters are specified, the values are inherited from the cluster.
 Possible parameters are:

 memory
     the memory size of the instance; as usual, suffixes can be used to